I suppose this is what they call a blog. Except that blogs

 you don't get the how-many-comments notification; HS's

-code for doing this uses document.write in
+code for doing this uses document.write

 a way that completely breaks in my web browser.
 Haloscan